Migrating from Pelican to Hugo

 Adding environment variables for deployment

-(Note: having thes3://
+(Note: having the s3://

 in front of your domain is very important!)
+Your first deployment

 Conclusion